 Wichita’s Old Cowtown Museum will once again offer a lecture series on various aspects of our town’s history.

-The lectures are held on Sunday afternoons from 2-3 p.m. and cost only $3 per person plus tax.
-Members get in FREE.
+The lectures are held in the Visitors Center on select Sunday afternoons from 2-3 p.m. and cost only $3 per person plus tax.
+Cowtown volunteers and members get in FREE.

 The Old Cowtown Museum grounds will not be open to the public during lectures.

 To help celebrate Wichita’s 150th Birthday the first lecture is on Wyatt Earp’s time in Wichita.
 Keith Wondra, assistant curator, will talk about Wichita’s most famous lawmen and his time in Wichita.